 Many other studies have been conducted revealing the same findings.
 There’s been so many of them now, you can bet their number is greater than the spare time you have to read them.

-These office hotspots for germs can make it incredibly difficult to avoid them without proper and regular cleaning.
+These office hotspots for germs can make it incredibly difficult to avoid them without proper and regular office cleaning.
 To make it easier for you we’ve compiled some of the dirtiest places in your office you need to watch out for: